SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/add-price-list.md

 ---
 uid: help-en-price-list-add
 title: Add price list
-description: In this how-to guide you’ll learn how to add and edit a price list in SuperOffice Quote.
+description: In this how-to guide you will learn how to add and edit a price list in SuperOffice Quote.
 author: SuperOffice RnD
 so.date: 02.23.2023
 keywords: produdct, price list